ljpetkovic/OCR-cat/eval_ALTO/README.md

 ### Remarks

 * For the transformation of the ALTO-XML files we opted for the `ElementTree` built-in Python library, instead of the non-native Python library `lxml`;
-* With this library it was possible to reproduce the results made during the experimental phase, and as well to improve the crucial aspect of the transformation, that is, the correct assignment of the attribute values `FONT{0,1,2}`;
+* With this library it was possible to reproduce the results made during the experimental phase, and as well to improve the key aspect of the transformation, that is, the correct assignment of the attribute values `FONT{0,1,2}`;
 * There were some initial problems in the displaying of the ALTO-XML header (e.g. the insertion of `<ns0:` in `<ns0:Description>` ).
 Those issues were resolved by adding the explicit statements of the namespaces and the metadata in the header, which facilitated the creation of the valid ALTO-XML structure and the access to the XML nodes (e.g. `{http://www.loc.gov/standards/alto/ns-v2#}Page` );